Breast Implants Vs Fat Transfer: Which Do I Get?

 Fat Transfer vs Breast implants — Which Should I Get?

 Which is better, fat transfer or implants?
 While a common question, unfortunately, there’s not really a concrete answer, as there is more than one difference between breast implants and fat transfer.
-When debating between fat grafting vs implants, it’s best to consider your goals and desired outcome for the procedure.
+When debating between fat grafting vs. implants, it’s best to consider your goals and desired outcome for the procedure.

 Directly Comparing Breast Implants vs Fat Transfer